Bishop Allen: Pre-Bishop Allen

 Rice and Rudder attended Harvard University, where they were DJs on WHRB's punk/indie program, Record Hospital.
+While enrolled in the same English course, they struck up a conversation in class after seeing each other at a Jawbreaker show.
 The two formed a hardcore punk band called The Pissed Officers and self-released two split records with the then Boston-based Casio-core duo Gerty Farish.
 Rudder also played briefly in a Devo tribute band with members of Gerty Farish and Fat Day.
-Some years later Rudder and Rice took up residence at a house in Virginia where they recorded the music for their first album as Bishop Allen.
+After The Pissed-Officers broke up, Justin and Christian formed a band called Depeche Mode.
+"The other Depeche Mode seemed long gone at the time," Rice said, "so we figured the name was up for grabs."
+After the real Depeche Mode came back, the band became Bishop Allen.
+Some years later, Rudder and Rice took up residence at a house in Virginia where they recorded the music for their first album as Bishop Allen.

 Charm School

 Charm School was Bishop Allen's first record.
 Recorded in fits and starts over two years, it grew song-by-song as Rice and Rudder wrote and played in their spare time.
 They recorded all the instruments on the album's 13 songs themselves, using drum loops to hide the fact that neither is a drummer, and almost everything on the record was recorded one track at a time in an ordinary bedroom.
 Backing vocals by Bonnie Schiff-Glenn and Kate Dollenmayer and supplementary drums by Coll Anderson, all added in the album's final stages, completed the songs.

 After the album was finished, Ms. Schiff-Glenn and Margaret Miller were recruited to play with Bishop Allen live, and their pictures were then featured on Charm School's back cover.
-Jack Delamitraux and Christian Owen later joined the band on the tours supporting Charm Schools release.
+Jack Delamitraux and Christian Owens later joined the band on the tours supporting Charm Schools release.

 The record came out in May 2003 and received many favorable reviews, most notably from Rolling Stone and NPR's Weekend Edition.
 The album was released under the band's own Champagne School imprint.